osc-vitap/OpenSource101/CONTRIBUTING.md

 ### 4. Contribute!

 We can finally get to contributing to the repository now!\
-Now that you've switched over to another branch, change your directory to contributors using cd contributors.
+Now that you've switched over to another branch, change your directory to contributors using `cd contributors`.

 Create a file with your github username with a `.json` extension.\
 Example : *dat-adi.json*